IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 ![Start a new project](doc/source/images/cpd-new-project.png)

-* We are going to create an empty, as opposed to creating a  project from an existing file.
+* We are going to create an empty project, as opposed to creating one from an existing file.
 Select the _*Create an empty project*_ option:

 ![Create project from file](doc/source/images/cpd-create-empty-project.png)